EndlessATC/Airports/final/AS/JPN/ROAH_readme.md

 	The north runway is mainly used for arrivals and the south runway is mainly used for departures.

-	Approaches to 05L are available from `JACKS` etc.
+	Approaches to 23R are available from `IMONO` etc.

 	No STARs are available, arrivals should be vectored to `IMONO` or other fixes on the approach.

 	Use caution for `ROAH` arrivals to 18s or departures from 36s.
-Departures must climb to at least 2200 to clear.
+Departures must climb to at least 2200 to clear. **Due to conflicts between 05 arrivals and `ROAH` 36 departures, 05L/23R has been raised 500ft to displace the glideslope.** However, the altitudes for the fixes along the 23R ILS have been maintained to simulate the original GS.

 	The published hold for missed approaches is straight ahead to `JACKS`.